ysflghou/lghou.com/content/blog/BlazorTicTacToe/blazor-game.md

 <br/>

-📝 Add `@using TicTacToe.Helpers` to the `_Imports.razor` file so we can use it in our Board component.
+📝 Note that we have to add `@using TicTacToe.Helpers` to the `_Imports.razor` file so we can use it in our Board component.

-Now we will update the game status to show a win or a draw if it's the case, otherwise swap turns normally.
+Now we will update the game status to show a win or a draw if it's the case, otherwise, keep switching turns normally.

 Replace this line of code: